 From the vantage of a schooner full of artists on an adventure in the high Arctic, biologist Lynne Quarmby explains how she became convinced of an urgent need to act on climate change.
 She recounts how this knowledge - and the fear and panic it elicited - plunged her into unsustainable action, ending in arrests, lawsuits, and a failed electoral campaign on behalf of the Green Party of Canada.
 Watermelon Snow weaves memoir, microbiology, and artistic antics together with descriptions of a sublime Arctic landscape.
 At the top of the warming world, Quarmby struggles with burnout and grief while an aerial artist twirls high in the ship's rigging, bearded seals sing mournfully, polar bears prowl, and glaciers crumble into the sea.
 In a compelling narrative, sorrow and fear are balanced by beauty and wonder.
 The climate realities are as dark as the Arctic winter, yet this is a book of lightness and generosity.
 Quarmby's voice, intimate and original, illuminates the science while offering a reminder that much about the human experience is beyond reason.
 Inspiring and deeply personal, Watermelon Snow is the story of finding life beyond despair.

 Finding Watermelon Snow

-Watermelon Snow is available in many local libraries & bookstores.
-If you don't find it, most will order it for you.
+Watermelon Snow is available in libraries & bookstores.
+If you don't find it, most bookstores will special order for you.

 In Canada, order on-line from Indigo.

 In the U.S., order on-line while supporting local bookstores at Bookstore.org

 The Audiobook is now available in libraries and wherever you find your audiobooks.
 Click to sample.